Coronavirus and your business (Scotland)

 The scheme is available to all UK businesses with a UK bank account and UK PAYE scheme.

-- Until the scheme is reviewed in January 2021, HMRC will pay 80% of wages up to a cap of £2,500 per month for the hours that an eligible employee is furloughed.
+- For July 2021, HMRC will pay 70% of usual wages up to a cap of £2,187.50 per month for the hours that an eligible employee is furloughed.

 - For claims after 1 November 2020, the claim must be made within 14 calendar days after the month the claim relates to.
 For example, an employer claiming a grant for November 2020 must submit the claim by 14 December 2020.
 If the 14th day falls on a weekend, the deadline will be the following weekday.